mtempleheald/journeyasdata/README.md

 - API security - [SvelteKit will server-render pages on demand](https://kit.svelte.dev/docs#ssr-and-javascript) and [endpoints only run on the server](https://kit.svelte.dev/docs#routing-endpoints)
 - A/B testing - does NOT cover code, but does cover data - the current plan is to handle this by deployment, hosting multiple versions simultaneously.
 - Source/Affinity based branding - If redirected from google or some other aggregator we may want to style certain aspects differently, e.g. logos
-- Admin backend for questionset generation
+- Admin backend for journey generation
   - [JWT authentication](https://www.npmjs.com/package/jsonwebtoken) [using server side endpoints](https://stackoverflow.com/questions/67255874/where-should-i-refresh-my-jwt-in-sveltekit)
   - [Client side (stateless) JWT auth pattern](https://www.caktusgroup.com/blog/2020/10/20/jwt-authentication-rethinking-pattern/)
   - [Alternative to hand writing](https://www.npmjs.com/package/svelte-kit-cookie-session)